 Change the last paragraph as follows (splitting it into two paragraphs and adding a third):

 The TWT Flow Identifier/Broadcast TWT ID field contains the TWT Flow Identifier when the Negotiation Type field is 0 or 1 and contains the Broadcast TWT ID field when the Negotiation Type field is 3.
-The TWT Flow Identifier field and the Broadcast TWT ID field are is defined in 9.4.2.200.
+The TWT Flow Identifier field and the Broadcast TWT ID field are is defined in 9.4.2.200 and are reserved if the Teardown All TWT field is 1.(#16425)

 In a TWT Teardown frame, the The TWT Flow Identifier field in a TWT Teardown frame is set to the value of the TWT Flow Identifier field of the TWT element in the frame that successfully concluded the setup of the TWT that is the subject of the teardown request.
 The Broadcast TWT ID field of a TWT Teardown frame is set to the value of the Broadcast TWT identifier of the broadcast TWT schedule that is subject of the teardown request.

 The Negotiation Type field indicates the type of negotiation that is subject to the teardown request and is set as defined in Table 9-298a (Interpretation of Negotiation Type subfield, Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields).
 An S1G STA sets the Negotiation Type field to 0.
+The Negotiation Type field is reserved if the Teardown All TWT subfield is 1.(#16425)

+The Teardown All TWT subfield is set to 1 by an HE STA to indicate that the TWT Teardown frame tears down all TWTs as defined in 27.7 (TWT operation).
+Otherwise, it is set to 0.(#16425)

 27.7.2 Individual TWT agreements